LenzGr/pytalent-monitor/README.md

 My final goal is to be able to visualize these metrics in a [Home Assistant Dashboard](https://www.home-assistant.io/dashboards/), but this requires a number of additional steps that I need to learn more about:

 - [ ] Convert the script to use object oriented programming paradigms
-- [ ] Convert the script into a proper Python module
+- [ ] Convert the script into a proper Python module/package
 - [ ] Publish the Python Module on the [Python Package Index](https://pypi.org/)
 - [ ] Create a [Home Assistant Integration](https://www.home-assistant.io/integrations/) that uses the module